libremonde-org/paper-research-privacy-matrix.org/notes.md

 ### Purpose and Scope

+**This document is a research paper for [The Grid Protocol](https://gitlab.com/thegridprotocol/home#the-grid) project, a fork of the Matrix protocol.
+Privacy is a core value of the project.
+This is an effort to document privacy points from our parent project, which can then be used to create guidelines/recommendations on what to do.
+It will be used for our own governing body/landing website and to evaluate Grid implementations for their priority for privacy.**

 In this document, we will attempt to answer the following questions:

 - Following the Matrix.org client/server recommendations/guides, can you be sure that your privacy is respected and your data secure?